What is the NYC tax abatement and prevailing wage affidavit?

 What's the NYC co-op and condo tax abatement?

-Introduced in 1996, the NYC tax abatement levels the playing field with single to three-family homes (taxed at significantly lower rates) by reducing property taxes for qualifying NYC apartment owners/shareholders.
+Introduced in 1996, the NYC tax abatement helps level the playing field between apartment owners/shareholders and owners of single- to three-family homes, which are taxed at significantly lower rates.
+The abatement reduces property taxes for qualifying NYC apartment owners.

 Average assessed value: Abatement percentage: